Openhab-Nodes/website/content/en/developer/addons_ioservice.md

 ### OHX Accounts

 If you use the OHX account system, there is not much you need to do.
-IO Service Filters will be created automatically for all existing and new users and will also be removed automatically when the user account disappears.
+State Proxy Filters will be created automatically for all existing and new users and will also be removed automatically when the user account disappears.

 ### Own Access Management

+If you are going for your own access manager, you need a way for the user to create a new "account" or "access token" and remove / revoke those again.

-You need to register your own access manager in the registration call.
+You also need to register your access manager via the registration call.

 <div class="mb-2">
 	<tab-container>